open-voice-interoperability/website/site/content/events/show-me-the-money-—-monetizing-voice-part-1.md

   where money will be found with and through voice.
-We’ll discuss how brands and agencies can justify the investment in voice with concrete examples of enterprise, B2B, and B2C use cases that focus on revenue, operational efficiency, and cost reduction.</p><p>Join us on 29 June, 2022 at 3PM ET for Part 1 of the series, featuring an expert panel composed of prominent members of the voice community—Shyamala Prayaga, Roger Kibbe, Ron Jaworski, Nick Godfrey, and Donald Buckley.</p><p>We hope to inform attendees on the current landscape in voice as it pertains to investing, while also providing a glimpse into the future of how organizations will utilize voice to increase cash flow and redefine their business.</p><p><a target="_blank" rel="noopener" href="https://zoom.us/webinar/register/WN_naP4XcQ4Q-S36We0Hw-heg">Click here</a> to register today for this free webinar and learn more about monetizing the future of voice.
+We’ll discuss how brands and agencies can justify the investment in voice with concrete examples of enterprise, B2B, and B2C use cases that focus on revenue, operational efficiency, and cost reduction.</p><p>Join us on <strong>29 June, 2022 at 3PM ET</strong> for Part 1 of the series, featuring an expert panel composed of prominent members of the voice community—Shyamala Prayaga, Roger Kibbe, Ron Jaworski, Nick Godfrey, and Donald Buckley.</p><p>We hope to inform attendees on the current landscape in voice as it pertains to investing, while also providing a glimpse into the future of how organizations will utilize voice to increase cash flow and redefine their business.</p><p><a target="_blank" rel="noopener" href="https://zoom.us/webinar/register/WN_naP4XcQ4Q-S36We0Hw-heg">Click here</a> to register today for this free webinar and learn more about monetizing the future of voice.
 Once registered, you will receive a